Avatar: Fire and Ash: Music

 In August 2021, Landau announced that Simon Franglen would compose the score for the Avatar sequels.
-In October 2025, it was announced that Miley Cyrus would create an original song for the film, titled "Dream as One", co-written with Mark Ronson and Andrew Wyatt.
-It was released on November 14, 2025.
+In October 2025, it was announced that an original song for the film, titled "Dream as One", would be written by Miley Cyrus with Mark Ronson and Andrew Wyatt.
+The song was released on November 14, 2025, and plays during the end credits.
+The Fire and Ash soundtrack was released on December 5, 2025.
+A second original song, "The Future and the Past", composed by Franglen and sung by Saldaña in the fictional Naʼvi language, closes the album.